 Learn how to draw a great looking Orange with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Orange.
+By following the simple steps, you too can easily draw a perfect Orange.

 Orange you glad I didn’t say banana?"